SEO & Content as Tools for Communication

 Now, the question becomes: how do you combine these communication tactics into one powerful marketing strategy?

 First, you have to cater to the preferences of Google and other search engines when developing your copywriting.
-In order to do this, you need to have a thorough understanding of how to weave keywords and phrases into your website’s content.
-Of course, in this day and age, there are multiple online marketing companies, like BrandRep, that manage the development and improvement of the content on your website for you.
+To do this, you need to have a thorough understanding of how to weave keywords and phrases into your website’s content.
+Of course, in this day and age, multiple online marketing companies, like BrandRep, manage the development and improvement of the content on your website for you.

 Creating quality content requires time and energy in the form of extensive research.
-Arguably, the best way to start is by looking at Google’s ranking algorithm and seeing what keywords and content formatting patterns are generating the most traffic.
+Arguably, the best way to start is by looking at Google’s ranking algorithm and seeing what keywords and content formatting patterns generate the most traffic.
 Content formatting involves everything from word count per page to where and how often you list your company name.
-Make sure that you focus your research on solving a problem for your readers so they are more inclined to become customers.
+Make sure that you focus your research on solving a problem for your readers, so they are more inclined to become customers.